bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 77°
-- scattered clouds
+- overcast clouds
-- 83% humidity
+- 89% humidity
 - 7 mph wind
-- 0.01 inches of precipitation in the past 24 hours
+- 0.02 inches of precipitation in the past 24 hours

 ## Temperature History